Vizhou19/Vizhou19/README.md

   2. I also Love Tech
   3. I'm a Dallas Sports Fan (Cowboys, Mavericks, Stars, and Texas Rangers)
   4. I also enjoy Football (Soccer), especially Top 5 European Football Leagues and UCL
-  5. I'm huge fan of Pokemon (Games and TCG) and The Honkai Series
+  5. I'm huge fan of Pokemon (Games and TCG).
   6. I Love Listening to Lo-Fi and The Social Network Soundtrack Playlist (Recommend Lulling by Caesar Torro and In Motion by Trent     Reznor and Atticus Ross)

 <!---